Arkos-Engineering/HT-15/notes.md

 			- RDA1846
 				- FM, used in Baofengs.
 Hard to source.
 Made in China
 			- Si4468:
 				- +20dBm output, new, FM support might be lacking.
-This seems like the best choise
+This seems like the best choice
 		- RF Amp (we want at least 36dBm, Si4468 supports +20dbM):
 			- ?
 			- I might need to design my own "gain block amplifier" using transistors